n4t4s/python_projects/README.md

 # python_projects
-My latest works with Python
+My latest works with Python in Jupyter Notebook